worldcoin/hubble-commander/docs/proposals/mempool/mempool.md

 ```

 ### Notes
-- Idea: store user transactions in a single list to avoid "rebalancing" between `pendingTxs` and `queuedTxs`.
+~~- Idea: store user transactions in a single list to avoid "rebalancing" between `pendingTxs` and `queuedTxs`.
-  Instead, use a pointer to mark the last executable transaction on the list.
+  Instead, use a pointer to mark the last executable transaction on the list.~~
 - This pseudo code ignores the fact that txs are applied in multiple commitments.
 There can be a situation where we might need to revert some txs applied in commitment `N` (for instance because of not enough txs) but keep the txs applied in commitments `0 ...
 N-1`.